-The process known as Photo Express -- Calendar Checker or Ulead Photo Express or Nova Development Photo Explosion belongs to software Calendar Checker Application or Ulead Photo Express (version 5 SE) or Photo Explosion (version 3.0 Special) or Photo Express or Photo Explosion Deluxe by Ulead Systems (www.ulead.com) or Nova Development (www.novadevelopment.com).
+The process known as Photo Express -- Calendar Checker or Nova Development Photo Explosion belongs to software Calendar Checker Application or Ulead Photo Express (version 5 SE) by Ulead Systems (www.ulead.com) or Nova Development (www.novadevelopment.com).

-Description: CalCheck.exe is located in a subfolder of "C:\Program Files".
+Description: CalCheck.exe is not essential for the Windows OS and causes relatively few problems.
+CalCheck.exe is located in a subfolder of "C:\Program Files".

 There is an icon for this program on the taskbar next to the clock.
-The program has a visible window.
-It is not a Windows system file.
-Therefore the technical security rating is 23% dangerous, however also read the users reviews.
+CalCheck.exe is not a Windows system file.
+Therefore the technical security rating is 25% dangerous, however you should also read the user reviews.

 Recommended: Identify CalCheck.exe related errors